TanvirNibir/MetroEval/RENDER_DEPLOYMENT.md

 ## MongoDB Setup

-### Option 1: Render MongoDB (Recommended for simplicity)

-1. Create MongoDB service in Render
-2. Get the connection string from the service dashboard
-3. Use it as `MONGODB_URI` in backend environment variables
+**Important:** Render does not provide MongoDB as a managed service.
+You must use an external MongoDB service.

-### Option 2: MongoDB Atlas (Recommended for production)
+### Option 1: MongoDB Atlas (Recommended - Free tier available)

 1. Create account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
 2. Create a cluster (free tier available)